broadinstitute/polyphonia/README.md

 #### Output Files

-If you look in the directory `TODO`, you should see the same output files as those generated in the previous example.
+You should see the same output files as those generated in the previous example.

 ## FAQ